elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 The latest GNOME Web 44.6 has now been ported to GTK 4 and features much improved performance and web standards compatibility, plus a new saved passwords popover.
 With Firefox sync, web apps, and performance that matches major mainstream competitors, there's never been a better time to try this community-made web browser.

-## Calculator

-Calculator now follows keyboard shortcuts for copy and paste, even when the main text entry isn't focused, thanks to [Leo](https://github.com/lenemter)!
-It will no longer preserve extra white space on the right side of the window when used with alternative window button layouts.
-And Calculator will now always use the elementary stylesheet and icons, even when run on a different operating system, to prevent breakage related to missing assets.

 ## Code

 [Jeremy](https://github.com/jeremypw) has been working diligently on this release of Code which closes more than 20 reported issues and brings plenty of improvements to search.
 Code now does a better job handling file saving and preventing data loss when files can't be written to their original location.
 Some busy infobars are now dialogs, and we avoid showing too many aggressive warnings about file saving.
 And you can now optionally try to continue loading files that contain unknown characters or corrupted content.